learnable-content/Sketch-3/README.md

 ###[SitePoint Tutorials](https://www.sitepoint.com/premium)
 Last but not least, make sure to watch other courses and screencasts on Site Point.
 It includes everything from design to development tutorials to help improve your skills.

+---

+Thanks again for watching this course!
+I hope you enjoyed it and got a lot of value out of it!

+If you need any help, feel free to reach out on twitter: [@arasheedphoto](https://twitter.com/arasheedphoto)